-- Change layouts: Click the Home tab > Layout => select a layout.
-Alternatively, in the Slides pane, right-click a slide > Layout > choose another layout. - Restore original layouts: Click the Home tab > Reset 1.
+• Change layouts: Click the Home tab > Layout => select a layout.
+Alternatively, in the Slides pane, right-click a slide > Layout > choose another layout.

+- Restore original layouts: Click the Home tab > Reset 1.
 You can also right-click a slide > Reset. - Modify and create new layouts: Click the View tab > Slide Master = to open the master view.
+Then you can customize the layout the way you want.